mattja/sdeint/README.rst

 This is prototype code in python, so not aiming for speed.
 Later can always rewrite these with loops in C when speed is needed.

+Warning: this is an early pre-release.
+Still without proper tests and likely to give the wrong answers at this stage.
+Wait for version 1.0, or help me to write tests.
 Bug reports are very welcome!

 functions